lunapapa-finland/Auto_MD2Video_Converter/config/llm_prompt.md

 - Within each H1 section, there will be embedded image like ![](https://www.tradingview.com/x/b5kRFNe1/) and bullet lists (e.g., Good Entries, Traps).

 GOAL
-- Turn the Markdown into a spoken script for YouTube traders.
+- Turn the Markdown into a spoken JSON script for me to use text-to-speech tool to generate smooth audio for my YouTube channel.

 HARD RULES
 1) Preserve the EXACT section order from the Markdown in the output array.
 Preserve the EXACT section titles in the `title` field.
 2) Output ONLY a single valid UTF-8 JSON object.
 No markdown, no commentary, no trailing commas, properly escaped quotes.
 3) Do NOT add any new market analysis, price levels, events, or claims beyond what’s in the Markdown.
-   - You MAY rephrase, clarify, or add tiny analogies/examples to aid understanding.
+   - You MAY rephrase, clarify with smooth language and conjections or add analogies/examples to aid understanding.
 4) First-person voice throughout (“Let’s take a look…”, “What this means is…”, “So in short…”, etc.).
 5) End EACH section with a brief takeaway that naturally tees up the next section.
 6) Respect numbers and ranges EXACTLY as written in the Markdown (do not invent or round).
 7) If a section or bullet is blank, keep it concise: acknowledge briefly and move on (do NOT fabricate content).
 8) If an embedded image or any image placeholder appears, just refer to it generically based on section name in the narration.
 Do NOT describe content you can’t see.
-9) Keep language Piper-TTS friendly: short sentences, simple phrasing, no emojis, no SSML tags.
+9) Keep language Piper-TTS friendly: no SSML tags, normal length of the sentence.
 Never generate content with '-', '\n' etc. All the sentence should be spoken without problem and avoid Sentence-Final Numbers.
 10) Do not merge, split, rename, or invent sections.

 TONE BY SECTION
 - "Weekly Executive Strip": concise headline summary; punchy, high signal, minimal elaboration.
 - "Monthly/Weekly/Daily Outlook": narrative & explanatory; connect dots, explain implications without adding new analysis.
-- "5min Reviews …": reflective; summarize “Good Entries”, “Traps” as quick lessons (“What we did well…”, “What trapped us…”).
+- "5min Reviews …": reflective; summarize on the current words and you can add more analysis based on my analysis but only from AL Brooks price action method.

 LENGTH TARGETS (to reach ~20–30 minutes total)
-- Executive Strip: ~200–300 words.
+- Executive Strip: ~300to 500 words.
-- Monthly/Weekly/Daily Outlook: ~600–800 words EACH.
+- Monthly/Weekly/Daily Outlook: ~600 to 800 words EACH.
-- Each 5min Review: ~200–300 words (reflect only what’s present in the MD).
+- Each 5min Review: ~300 to 500 words

 STRUCTURE & TRANSITIONS
 - Use brief transitions to keep flow natural between sections.
 - Expand abbreviations on first mention (e.g., “HH (higher high)”) if present in Markdown (usually none).
-- Keep paragraphs 2–4 sentences; avoid long lists—convert bullets to smooth spoken lines.

 IMAGE HANDLING
 - For each H1 section, extract the FIRST image URL found within that section (if any) and place it in `image_url`.